deltachat/deltachat-core-rust/draft/group-sync.rst

 Note that for verified groups any mitigation mechanism likely needs to make all clients to know who originally added a member.

 solution: memorize+attach (possible encrypted) chat-meta mime messages
 ----------------------------------------------------------------------

+For reference, please see https://github.com/deltachat/deltachat-core-rust/blob/master/spec.md#add-and-remove-members how MemberAdded/Removed messages are shaped.

 - All Chat-Group-Member-Added/Removed messages are recorded in their full raw (signed and encrypted) mime-format in the DB